 Limited to 25 students.
-Spring semester.
+Fall and spring semester.
 Professor Burns.

 207 The Home and the World: Women and Gender in South Asia

-(Offered as WAGS 207 and POSC 207 [SC - starting with the Class of 2015].)
+(Offered as SWAG 207, ASLC 207, and POSC 207.)
 This course will study South Asian women and gender through key texts in film, literature, history and politics.
 How did colonialism and nationalism challenge the distinctions between the “home” and the “world” and bring about partitions which splintered once shared cultural practices?
 What consequences did this have for postcolonial politics?
 How do ethnic conflicts, religious nationalisms and state repression challenge conceptions of “home”?
 How have migrations, globalization and diasporas complicated relations between the home and the world?
 Texts will include Salman Rushdie’s Shalimar the Clown, Ram Gopal Varma’s epic film Sarkar and Partha Chatterjee’s The Nation and Its Fragments.

 208 Power and Politics in Contemporary China

-(Offered as POSC 208 [CP] [SC, IL - Starting with the class of 2015 ] and ASLC 208.)
+(Offered POSC 208 [SC, IL] and ASLC 208.)
 This course provides an introduction to the major institutions, actors, and ideas that shape contemporary Chinese politics.
 Through an examination of texts from the social sciences as well as historical narratives and film, we will analyze the development of the current party-state, the relationship between the state and society, policy challenges, and prospects for further reform.
 First, we examine the political history of the People’s Republic, including the Maoist period and the transition to market reforms.
 Next, we will interrogate the relations between various social groups and the state, through an analysis of contentious politics in China including the ways in which the party-state seeks to maintain social and political stability.
 Finally, we will examine the major policy challenges in contemporary China including growing inequality, environmental degradation, waning economic growth, and foreign policy conflicts.

 209 China in the International System